(Part 1 in a 3-Part Series)

 What do Wives Need from Their Husbands?

 You’ve probably heard that women are complex but men are simple.
-I would argue that women are also easy to understand, if a husband can accept their wives’ needs are very different than theirs.
+I would argue that women are also easy to understand, if a husband can accept his wife’s needs are very different than his.
 What do women in general need from their husbands?
 First, and foremost, Evans (2012) states women want (1) security, (2) affection, (3) open communication, and (4) leadership.
 What is the most common compliant expressed in marriage counseling?
 Lack of leadership.